 The two-seater UTI-26 was intended to give students familiarization with a fast and hot aircraft before they went on to fly the single-seat I-26.
 This would reduce the number of losses in training.
 The two-seater could also be used for liaison and fast transport duties.

-Although early Yak-7UTIs retained retractable main landing gear, beginning in the summer of 1941 the type was produced with fixed landing gear as a means of simplifying production, the reduction in performance being regarded as acceptable for a trainer.
+Early Yak-7UTIs retained retractable main landing gear -- but beginning in the summer of 1941, the type was produced with fixed landing gear as a means of simplifying production, the reduction in performance being regarded as acceptable for a trainer.
 Skis could be fitted for winter operations.
 The machine gun was also removed.
 The result was designated "Yak-7V", where "V" stood for "Vyvozoni (Familiarization)".
 The trainer variants of the Yak-7 were built in quantities of hundreds.

 Yakovlev himself wasn't enthusiastic about the idea of converting the Yak-7 into a fighter, but he ran it upstairs to his political bosses.
 They liked the concept, and so he warmed to the idea himself.
 Since the Yak-7UTI was already in production, building the "Yak-7" fighter was straightforward, and the type was in weapons trials by mid-September.